Rodrijam/Knapsack-Greedy-Heap/README.txt

 Project created by James Rodriguez and Jason Hubbs

+This program compares the efficiencies of solving the knapsack problem with the greedy algorithm versus using heaps.

 To run this program:
 	1) Compile the program using 'make'
 	2) run the executable './knapsack.x' with 1 arguments: 'file#'